 Rate ECR, the rate approved by the Commission under Docket 18148, is the mechanism used to recover retail customers' portion of certain energy-related costs.
-Currently, the established ECR factor is 59.10 mills/kWh (5.910 cents/kWh).
+Currently, the established ECR factor is 59.10 mils/kWh

+(5.910 cents/kWh).
 With the consent of the Company, the factor has been adjusted for temporary periods of time to reduce the over/under collections accumulated in the energy cost recovery account.
 The Electricity Section evaluates the monthly ECR reports filed by APC and prepares a summary report for the monthly Commission meetings.

 In April 2002, the Commission approved Rate Rider RDF (Rate Differential Factors).
-This rate rider is applicable to Rate ECR and adjusts the ECR billing factor to reflect the seasonal patterns of fuel costs.
+This rate rider is applicable to Rate ECR and adjusts the ECR billing factor to reflect the seasonal patterns of energy costs.
 The billing factor is increased during the months of June through September and decreased for the billing months of October through May.

-By Commission Order dated December 3, 2014, the approved interim factor for the billing months of January 2015 through December 2015 is 26.81 mills/kWh (2.681 cents/kWh).
-As of September 30, 2015, the actual energy cost recovery balance was \$128,407,734 over-collected.
+By Commission Order dated December 1, 2015, the Commission approved an interim energy cost recovery factor of 20.30 mils/kWh (2.030 cents/kWh) for the billing months of January 2016 through December 2016 and an interim factor of 26.81 mils/kWh (2.681 cents/kWh) for the billing months of January 2017 through December 2017.
+As of September 30, 2016, the actual energy cost recovery balance was \$133,419,172 over-collected.